Keeper-Security/discovery-and-rotation-saas-dev/README_api.md

 ### rollback_password()

-This method is called to rollback/revert to old password.
+This method is called to rollback/revert back to old password.
 To use, include in method in your plugin to override the default method.
 Similar to `change_password`, it uses the attribute `user` to get information about the user, password, old password, etc.